nhsconnect/FHIR-NRLS-API/pages/explore/resources_cc_versioning.md

 {% include todo.html content="The following table is published as a **work in progress** version and as such is subject to change and extension." %}

-Taking a similar approach to the [FHIR Maturity Model](http://wiki.hl7.org/index.php?title=FHIR_Maturity_Model){:target="_blank"} Care Connect will only freeze / master a technical specification once it has been independently implemented in at least three systems and demonstrated to interoperate.
+Taking a similar approach to the [FHIR Maturity Model](http://wiki.hl7.org/index.php?title=FHIR_Maturity_Model){:target="_blank"} NHS Digital will only freeze / master a technical specification once it has been independently implemented in at least three systems and demonstrated to interoperate.

 | Level | Version | Description |
 |-------|---------|-------------|